OutpostUniverse/OP2Archive/DeveloperReadMe.txt

  3. Set Solution Configuration to Release.
  4. Set Solution Platform to x86. (x64 is not currently supported due to some WINAPI code within OP2Utility VolDecompress).
  5. Compile Code.
- 6. The following files will automatically be copied into the zipped directory'OP2MapImager 1.0.XXXX' (XXXX is svn revision number):
+ 6. The following files will automatically be copied into the zipped directory 'OP2Archive X.X.X':
     * OP2Archive.exe (From Release Directory)
     * VolTemplate.vol
     * ClmTemplate.clm
     * ReadMe.txt (this file)
  7. Place zip file on the Outpost Universe Website.